 Again, no matter which network the iPad is on, or whether that network is filtered or not, the APS content filter is still in effect, and cannot be disabled.

 Because the content available online shifts constantly and incessantly, the filter needs human input.
-If you identify any content access on a student iPad that you feel is inappropriate, please fill out this Google Form, which will alert the appropriate personnel.
+If you identify any content access on a student iPad that you feel is inappropriate, please complete a Level 1 Support request.